 Why happiness is only real when shared?

-The most important thing in life is to find out what your passion, there is no loneliness feeling while doing it and there is a feeling of inner peace while trying to find the true meaning of happiness.
+The most important thing in life is to find out what your passion is; there is no feeling of loneliness while doing it, and there is a sense of inner peace while trying to find the true meaning of happiness.
+This aligns with the idea that happiness comes from within and that pursuing what you love can lead to a more fulfilling life.

 This moment is your life, whether you believe shared happiness is real or true happiness can be enjoyed by yourself, it’s all up to you.
 So, what do you think?
-Do you believe with Chris McCandless?
-Happiness is only real when shared with other people?
+Do you believe with Chris McCandless that happiness is only real when shared with other people?
+Understanding that you create your own happiness can offer valuable insights into how personal and shared experiences contribute to your overall sense of well-being.